alexandria-p/ContentWarning-KeepCameraAfterDeath/README.md

 * Install the *r2 Modman* mod manager via *Thunderstore* (click "Manual Download"): https://thunderstore.io/c/content-warning/p/ebkr/r2modman/
 * Run *r2 Modman*
 * Select *Content Warning* as your game in *r2 Modman*
-* Search for and install the *BepInEx* mod (this can be done from inside *r2 Modman*): https://thunderstore.io/c/content-warning/p/BepInEx/BepInExPack/

 **Skip to here if you already have the r2 Modman mod manager set up and installed.**
 * Add this mod (KeepCameraAfterDeath) to *r2 Modman* and make sure it is enabled